How to help younger generations with money

 Get up to speed with money gifting rules

 Before you give away any money, it’s worth considering money gifting rules.
 You don’t want your loved ones to be caught out by inheritance tax.
 The rules depend on when the money is given, how much and who to.
 For example, gifts given less than 7 years before you pass away are liable for inheritance tax (IHT).
 You do get some exemptions though.
-You can give up to £3,000 per year without it being liable for IHT, as well as small cash gifts of £250.
+You can give up to £3,000 per year (6 April to 5 April) without it being liable for IHT, as well as small cash gifts of £250.
 There’s also an allowance to give money for a wedding too.
 The money advice service has more information about money gifting and inheritance tax.

 Help build children’s savings for the future